gu5tvo/credit/README.md

 # credit
-project of cs50 of a credit card
+A validation of a credit card using a Checksum algorithm